pjmattingly/pasta-sos/README.md

 3) With the Ubuntu environment bootstrapped, it is then imported as an image into `lxc`; see: https://linuxcontainers.org/lxc/introduction/.

 Finally, any container created from the image should be a usable Ubuntu environment whose version matches the information found in the sosreport.

-Note, that this project also depends on `hotsos` for parsing and validating sosreports; see: https://github.com/canonical/hotsos.

 Feedback on usage is appreciated, and recommendations on features and improvements are encouraged; see the discussion forum: https://github.com/pjmattingly/pasta-sos/discussions/categories/ideas.